 - 500 g potatoes peeled and chopped into 1cm cubes

 - 500 g cauliflower cut into small florets

 - 2 teaspoons cumin seeds

 - 1 teaspoon salt or to taste

 - 2 limes quartered (optional)

-After 20 minutes remove the tray from the oven.
+- After 20 minutes remove the tray from the oven.
 Remove the chicken to a plate and stir the veg so it gets evenly roasted.
 Replace the chicken back on the veg and put the tray back in the oven.
-Roast for a further 20 minutes (so 40 minutes in the oven in total)
+Roast for a further 20 minutes.
+(So that's 40 minutes in the oven in total.)

 Pin Chicken Tikka Masala Traybake for later

 FREE 4 Week Easy Dinners Meal Plan

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK HERE to download a copy of my FREE 4 Week Easy Dinners Meal Plan today!